Foreign ministers call for end to fighting in east Ukraine

 They also agreed to continue with an exchange of prisoners in the conflict region and to set up four working groups to deal with the humanitarian, economic and security policy questions in east Ukraine.

-Steimeier stressed, however, that the Minsk accord went beyond the ceasefire agreement and must pave the way toward elections in the rebel-held territories.
+Steimeier stressed, however, that the Minsk accord went beyond the ceasefire agreement and must pave the way towards elections in the rebel-held territories.

 "If this process stalls, then the Minsk agreement risks possibly coming off the rails ... all sides wants to prevent this," he said.